 - The last workshop of the GDRe network took place in 2018 in Lyon and stimulated some discussion on the future of our community at the institutional level.

 - Eurotherm conferences on Nanoscale and Microscale Heat Transfer are the European key conferences of our field.
-Last conferences took place in Levi (Lapland, Finland) in 2018 (Eurotherm 111, NMHT 6, with some photos available here) and in Santorini (Grece) in 2016 (Eurotherm 108, NMHMT 5).
 The Proceedings, the slides of the tutorials and some photos of Eurotherm 103, NMHT 4 that we organized in Lyon in 2014 are still downloadable.
+Last conferences took place in Levi (Lapland, Finland) in 2018, with some photos available here, and in Santorini (Grece) in 2016.

 - The key conference on nanoscale heat transfer in USA is the MRS Nanoscale Thermal Transport session taking place every odd year in the Spring session.
-Last editions took place in Phoenix (2019, 2017).
-Previous editions were taking place in San Francisco.
+Last editions took place in Phoenix (2019, 2017) and previous ones in San Francisco.

 - The scientific school “Wave phenomena and phonon thermal transport” took place on September 2017 in Oléron (France).
 All the presentations by the invited lecturers can be found on the website: here.